 We strive to provide all students with an education and school community that gives them the best start to a happy, healthy and fulfilling life.

-At Harvest Home Primary School, we draw on the knowledge and insight of our regional Koorie Education Support Office (KESO).
+At Harvest Home Primary School, we draw on the knowledge and insight of our regional Koorie Education Support Officer (KESO).
 We proudly fly three flags at the front of our school (Australian, Aboriginal and Torres Strait Islander).
 Our staff and families collaborate to support the learning of our Koorie students through Individual Education Plans and regular Student Support Group meetings.

-Harvest Home Primary School is currently in the process of transitioning from the Program for Students with Disabilities (PSD) to Disability Inclusion.
-Disability Inclusion is a Victorian Government initiative designed so that schools can provide extra support for students with disability.
-It is tiered funding model using a strengths-based approach with a focus on student voice/agency and parent collaboration.
+Disability Inclusion is a Victorian Government initiative designed so that schools can provide additional support for students with disability.
+It is tiered funding model using a strengths-based approach taking into account student voice/agency and parent collaboration.

 Some of the ways we support students with additional needs at Harvest Home Primary School include: